 Sunglasses that comply with the Australian sunglass standard provide the eyes with substantial protection against solar UVR and are recommended for both children and adults, particularly the wrap-around type that give UVR protection from the sides.

 Apart from UVR that reaches us directly from the sun, there is a large amount of UVR reflected to the earth’s surface from molecules and particles in the atmosphere, known as scattered UVR.
 For most of the day there is as much scattered UVR from the sky as there is from the direct sun.
 UVR can also be reflected onto us from surfaces such as snow, water, concrete and buildings.
 To provide the best eye protection, direct, scattered and reflected solar UVR need to be considered in our choice of sunglasses.

-Wear sunglasses outdoors, particularly in the following circumstances:
+Wear sunglasses outdoors, particularly:

 On the beach or boating

 Apart from direct and scattered UVR you may be exposed to increased levels of UVR due to reflections from the water.

 Skiing at high altitude